zygisber/mixcloud-tracklist/README.md

-# Mixcloud Tracklist browser extension
+# Mixcloud Tracklist & Downloads browser extension

 This is an *unofficial* Mixcloud browser extension.
 It displays the tracklist the same way it did before they changed their [licensing][mc-support].
+It also intractive, you can click on track to jump to that track in media player.

 It supports the new Mixcloud website, having come out of beta in January 2017.
-Support for the old (~2013-2016) Mixcloud website has been dropped as of version 4.2.0.

-The extension has been built with [Mozilla's WebExtensions API][moz-webext] so it should be compatible with Mozilla Firefox, Google Chrome, and any other browser that supports the WebExtension APIs.

 ---

  - [Google Chrome Extension][chrome-install]
- - [Mozilla Firefox Add-on][firefox-install]
- - [Tampermonkey Userscript][tampermonkey-install] for users on other browsers (requires [Tampermonkey][tampermonkey])
+ - Other browsers - not tested

 ---